Bath School of Art and Design: History

 The Technical Schools evolved into the Municipal Bath Technical College which moved to the building in Beau Street vacated by the Royal United Hospital when it moved to Combe Park.
 The process was overseen by the new head art master, the artist Paul Fripp (1934–37).
 Then came the important appointment of the long serving Clifford Ellis (1937–1972).
 The School of Art moved to 7 and 8 Green Park early in World War II, when the Beau Street building was taken over by the Admiralty.
 This new home was totally destroyed by bombs in April 1942, and temporary refuge was found at the home of the artist Walter Sickert at Bathampton.
 Sickert had been a part-time teacher at the School but had died in January 1942.
 Clifford Ellis is said to have cut the lettering on Sickert's headstone.

 In November 1942 the School began its association with 99 Sydney Place.
 A note in the local history section of Bath Central Library records the opening of the new premises by Sir Kenneth Clark, then Director of the National Gallery and Surveyor of the King's Pictures.
-After the war the process began of transforming into Bath Academy of Art-based mainly at Corsham Court, Corsham, and with an initial emphasis on training teachers of art.
+However, in 1946, following extensive wartime bomb damage to the original premises, the School (then called Bath Academy of Art) was transferred to the historic mansion Corsham Court in Corsham, the home of the artist Lord Methuen.
+At that time, there was a post-war emphasis on training teachers of art.
+For the next 26 years, the Principal of the Academy was Clifford Ellis, who installed the artist William Scott as head of painting and Kenneth Armitage as head of sculpture.

 The nascent City of Bath Training College was first based in another house at Sydney Place before its move to Newton Park, meaning that by 1947 (along with Bath College of Domestic Science then still at Brougham Hayes) all the major components of the future Bath Spa University were now in existence.

 The 1983/4 prospectus contained a short history stating that from 1946 the Academy ran two courses at Corsham, one for teacher training and the other a National Diploma in Design with a small intake, with interaction between the two being seen as a particular asset.
 The Robbins report of 1963 led to more standardised teacher training provision, and the Academy's course was phased out by 1968.
 The introduction of Art Foundation courses from 1963 onwards led the Academy to begin such a course, based at the Sydney Place site which had been retained for part-time classes for the general public.
 In 1974 control of the institution passed to the new Avon County Council and from 1 September 1983 the Academy became part of Bath College of Higher Education.